Khaosai Galaxy: Life after boxing

 Not long after his retirement to the boxing profession, Khaosai chose to take part in the Thai entertainment industry.
 He first took a shot at the music industry, releasing a single, "Khob Khun Krub", meaning "Thank You", then began taking part in TV series and movies, particularly comedies.
 His first role as an actor occurred during the TV series Poot Mae Nam Khong (1992 version), which was then followed by Mon Rak Luk Thung (1995 version), The Legend of Suriyothai (2001), and The Bodyguard (2004) etc. In 2005, while he was taking part in a film, he was punched in the face by a drunken fan, who wished to obtain Khaosai's shirt for collection but was denied.
 The incident made frontline news, which displayed a photo of Khaosai, with a bandage on his face but smiling and standing next to the drunk man.

 In 2006, he starred in a music video for a song by fellow boxers Somluck Kamsing and Samart Payakaroon.
 In the video, Khaosai portrayed a shy man being approached by a young woman.

-After retirement, he married the Japanese Yumiko Ota, whom he had met during a trip for his second fight with Kenji Matsumura in Kōbe, Japan in 1989.
-The couple lived together for only one year, and later divorced.
+After retirement, he married Yumiko Ota, a Japanese woman whom he had met during a trip to Kōbe, Japan, for his second fight with Kenji Matsumura in 1989.
+The couple lived together for only one year before divorcing.

-He later married a Buriram woman, Sureerat "Fah" Saenkham (née Niwesram).
-They had no children together, but Khaosai chose to take his wife's nephew as a stepchild.
+He later married a woman from Buriram, Sureerat "Fah" Saenkham (née Niwesram).
+Although they had no children together, Khaosai chose to adopt his wife's nephew as his stepchild.

-In March 2013, he made news again when he unexpectedly was married again, this time to Wannapa "Nung" Kamboonsri, before obtaining a legal divorce from his previous wife.
-The same year, he became a father for the first time at the age of 54, when his wife safely delivered a daughter.
-In 2016, his wife delivered a second daughter by the end of the year.
+In March 2013, he made headlines again when he unexpectedly married Wannapa "Nung" Kamboonsri before legally divorcing his previous wife.
+That same year, he became a father for the first time at the age of 54 when his wife gave birth to a daughter.
+In 2016, they welcomed their second daughter at the end of the year.